VirgilSecurity/awesome-virgil/dot-net-csharp/keys-sdk/readme.md

 #### Get a Private Key

-This operation is used to get a private key you need to pass a prior verification of the Virgil Card where your public key is used.
-And to obtain a **ValidationToken** depending on your Virgil Card ([global](#obtaining-a-global-validationtoken) or [private](#obtaining-a-private-validationtoken)).
+This operation is used to get a private key.
+You must pass a prior verification of the Virgil Card in which your public key is used.
+And then you must obtain a **ValidationToken** depending on your Virgil Card ([global](#obtaining-a-global-validationtoken) or [private](#obtaining-a-private-validationtoken)).

 ```csharp
 var identityInfo = new IdentityInfo {